George C. Marshall: American Battle Monuments Commission

 Throughout his retirement, Marshall served as chairman of the American Battle Monuments Commission.
 He oversaw the construction of fourteen cemeteries in eight countries following World War II to memorialize those killed or missing in battle.
 In the early 1950s, Marshall argued for the speedy construction and funding of cemeteries despite budget and staff cuts for the Korean War.
-Marshall wrote to General Joseph McNarney in March 1951 saying, "I am naturally hesitant to become personally involved in individual personnel problems, but in this case, am deeply concerned about the overall moral factor if our foreign national cemeteries are not adequately maintained...."
+Marshall wrote to General Joseph McNarney in March 1951 saying, "I am naturally hesitant to become personally involved in individual personnel problems, but in this case, am deeply concerned about the overall morale factor if our foreign national cemeteries are not adequately maintained...."
 Marshall's efforts to secure building and maintenance staff for the cemeteries were successful, doubling the number of military officers assigned to the work.
-On September 13, 1952, Marshall attended the dedication ceremony of Suresnes American Cemetery in France.
+On 13 September 1952, Marshall attended the dedication ceremony of Suresnes American Cemetery in France.

 Coronation of Queen Elizabeth II

 After retiring, Marshall largely withdrew from public life.
 A notable exception was in June 1953, when he accepted President Eisenhower's appointment to head the American delegation to the coronation of Queen Elizabeth II.
-The delegation included Earl Warren and Omar Bradley, and according to Bradley, as Marshall walked up the aisle of Westminster Abbey to take his seat before the ceremony, the audience rose to its feet as a gesture of respect.
-Marshall looked behind him to see who the arriving dignitary was, then realized the audience had stood for him.
+The delegation included Earl Warren and Omar Bradley, and according to Bradley, as Marshall walked up the aisle of Westminster Abbey to take his seat before the ceremony, the congregation rose to its feet as a gesture of respect.
+Marshall looked behind him to see who the arriving dignitary was, then realized the congregation had stood for him.
 Marshall was also invited to the post-ceremony banquet at Buckingham Palace, and was the only non-royal seated at Queen Elizabeth's table.